xaved88/bottled_ai/capabilities.md

 - Know that Writhing Mass will change intent after each hit.
 Could do: stop dealing damage when we can block the hit.
 Also avoid the curse.
 - Know when Time Eater is going to heal, so don't waste resources on him.
 - Add purchasing of potions (e.g. Ritual Potion) to the shop purchase handler.
+- Make `common_` handlers for events, potions, and shop purchasing so they can stop being duplicated.

 We maintain a big backlog of issues, let us know if you want inspiration. :D